abbasabidi85/hackintosh-Dell-Vostro-3568-macOS-EFI-OpenCore/README.md

 ### iMessages & Facetime
 - Working fine (you may not get it working at first you need to set platform info values properly and reset the NVRAM)
-- Other iCLoud services are working just fine
+- Other iCLoud services are working just fine except "Hey Siri" feature.

 **Note:** _Do not forget to generate your own PlatformInfo!_ _Follow this [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo) to generate PlatformInfo_